dyskotron/SpaceShooter/README.md

 * Enemies should implement finite state machine which would make them smarter changing their behaviour and allowing easier creating of different type of enemies
 * More types of all game objects to add more variety, not just enemies but obstacles, weapons, bonuses and oter stuff would be nice
 * Other features i prepared but did not implemented as showing on screen messages based on events in game, adding more game events like waiting until whole screen will be cleared before continuing in level, definiteley Boss on end of the level, and don’t let me even start about things out side of core game loop:)

+4)Known bugs
+* there is sometimes weird behavior of collisions, and i think its not just about not exact rectangular bounds collision check, i would start with adding debug view layer which i could enable in debug mode, and see what is happening in “physics” layer, and i would also check if everything in Models update method is update correctly and there is not something wrong happening in nested loops